Governors applaud Biden's vaccine timeline, but need supply - WTMJ

 “It could be a delay for people to actually get a vaccine because of the operational constraints,” she said.

+California’s health secretary, Dr. Mark Ghaly, said the state must focus on ensuring those most at risk of serious illness get shots before broad eligibility.
+People with disabilities and certain health conditions join the list Monday, and California doesn’t plan to add any other groups before May 1.

+“If I want to see us do anything over the next six to seven weeks before May 1, (it’s) to make sure we get into the communities that have been hardest hit,” he said Friday.

-California, home to nearly 40 million people, says it has the capacity to vaccinate 3 million people per week but is getting about half that number of doses.
-By April 1, the state plans to ramp up weekly shots to 4 million people.
-But so far, vaccines are still limited to people 65 and older, educators, farmworkers, emergency service workers and, starting Monday, an estimated 4.4 million people with disabilities and certain health conditions.
+The state says it has the capacity to vaccinate 3 million per week but is getting about half that number of doses.
+By April 30, the state has set a goal of being able to give 4 million doses weekly.

-California officials did not immediately answer questions Friday about how Biden’s declaration would alter their plans.

 Tim Jin, a 46-year-old Orange County resident with cerebral palsy, said he understands Biden’s desire to get the country back to normal.
 But opening up vaccinations to all adults in May will crowd out people with disabilities, who are just becoming eligible for the vaccine in California, he said.

-Note: This story has been corrected to show that California wants to have capacity to vaccinate 4 million people per week by April 30, not April 1.